kvong/kvong/README.md

 ### I'm a Computer Science Graduate and a lifelong student!
 - 🔭 I’m currently working on a React PokeDex (almost finished)!
 - 🌱 I’m currently learning anything that catch my interest!
-- ⚡ Fun fact: I love to workout, throw/make knives, and cook.
+- ⚡ Fun fact: I love to workout, throw knives, and cook.

 #### Languages: